-- In the event the device needs repair, it must be reported to the local school designee.
-The student will make the designee aware of the issue, and the designee will enter the request into the technology work order system. - All repairs will be performed or coordinated by HCSD's Technology Department. - 3.
-Parents, guardians, students or designees are not allowed to attempt repairs themselves or contract with any other individual or business to repair any school owned computer equipment.
+- In the event the device needs repair, it must be reported to the local school designee, most often the media specialist. - 2.
+All repairs will be performed or coordinated by HCSD's Technology Department. - Parents, guardians, students or designees are not allowed to attempt repairs themselves or contract with any other individual or business to repair any school owned computer equipment.